-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found at: - Our Acceptable use policy f.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - o The appropriate use of user logins and passwords to access our network. - All users are expected to log off or lock their screens/devices if systems are unattended.

+f.
 Password policy

-- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - o Change their passwords every three months - Always keep their password private; users must not share it with others or leave it where others can find it. - \circ $\;$ Not to login as another user at any time.
+- All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords every year - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.